GimmyHchs/vue-charts/README.md

 	npm install hchs-vue-charts

 #Notice
-- chart-components need to gulp with [webpack](https://laravel.tw/docs/5.3/elixir#webpack "Webpack")
 - vue-charts base on Vue 2
-- require hchs-vue-charts after require vue 2
+- require hchs-vue-charts before require vue 2

-- All we need has been set in **Laravel Framework  >=5.3.16**
+#How to use --- using CDN

-#How to use
+#How to use --- I'm using Laravel
 1.Checkout your gulpfile.js in your laravel project

 ```javascript